kevingosse/kevingosse.github.io/content/posts/2024-04-09-crash-in-the-crashanalyzer.md

 # Conclusion

 This was a very interesting debugging journey.
-Because of the atypical and complex setup, none of my usual tools were usable and I had to go back to the dark arts of `printf` debugging.
+Because of the atypical and complex setup, none of my usual tools were usable and I had to go back to the dark arts of printf-debugging.
 There is an age-old debate going on about whether you should prefer a debugger or `printf` statements.
 Ultimately, I believe that being familiar with debuggers will save you a ton of time in the long run, but there will always be cases where simple `printf` statements are the best tool for the job.